 Identification for Check Out*

 Current NCTC students MUST present an official NCTC photo ID card to check out materials.
 Students may only check out materials during semesters when they are enrolled.
-NCTC faculty and staff may be asked to provide some form of photo identification to check out materials.
+NCTC faculty and staff may use either a photo ID or an NCTC ID card to checkout materials.

 Community users, 18 years of age or older, from Cooke, Denton, and Montague counties can apply for an NCTC Library Card using a photo ID and proof of a current local street address.
 P.O.
 Boxes are not valid proof as a local street address.
 The Library Card or photo ID is required to checkout materials.